Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 const auth = getAuth(app);
 ```

-The configuration used is the config for my firebase project.
-You can use your own config by creating a firebase project and copying the config from the project settings.
+The configuration used is the config for my Firebase project.
+You can use your own config by creating a Firebase project and copying the config from the project settings.
 The app variable is used to initialise each component of the final application.
 The database variable is used to access the realtime database.
 The auth variable is used to access the authentication service.
 Analytics is used to track the usage of the app.
 I did not use this in my app because it is not required.

 For application to this web app see [Database](#Database) and [Authentication](#Authentication) documentation.

-For the JavaScript docs see [firebase.google.com/docs](https://firebase.google.com/docs/reference/js).
+For the JavaScript docs see [Firebase.google.com/docs](https://Firebase.google.com/docs/reference/js).

 # Documentation
 ## Code